 OnPostRender: Called after a camera finishes rendering the scene.

-OnRenderImage(Pro only): Called after scene rendering is complete to allow postprocessing of the screen image.
+OnRenderImage: Called after scene rendering is complete to allow post-processing of the image, see Post-processing Effects.

 OnGUI: Called multiple times per frame in response to GUI events.
 The Layout and Repaint events are processed first, followed by a Layout and keyboard/mouse event for each input event.